AkramUW/Deep-Learning/My-First-Neural-Net/Readme.md

 3. Are you above 40 years of age ?
 4. Do you have any sort of heart disease ?

->*This is a purely hypothetical, just to add context to the data*
+>*This is purely hypothetical, just to add context to the data*

 The survey gave us the following data, each row represents one person's answers: